Kechaev/Kechaev/README.md

 - 👋 Hi, I’m @Kechaev
 - 👀 I’m interested in Software Engineering and Web Design
-- 🌱 I’m currently learning C# at my A-Level Course in the UK
+- 🌱 I’m currently studying at the University of Southampton
 - 📫 How to reach me VKechaevv@gmail.com
 - 🎌 Nationality: Russian